zhanghangge/me/week2/readme.md

 However, I still can't solve the loop questions but I found that for the loop ones we could use "for in" or "while in" commands.
 Also there was a bug in my python exercises which i still couldnt find out why is that there was a "type error" which occurred in my coding n I thought it was because that the  python dictionary has no things like "string".
 This is a very complicated issue which made me unable to finish the following questions from exercise 2 so I got stuck.

- #week4 : I finally found out the problem of y I couldn't get mark from the exercises and I figured out the idea of for in loops and started to change some problems for the exercise.
+ #week4 : I finally found out the problem of why I couldn't get mark from the exercises and I figured out the idea of for in loops and started to change some problems for the exercise.

+not : != ( not equal to)